 | Credit Score | Typical APR | Monthly Payment (24 mo.) | Total Interest Paid |

-The difference between a strong and a weak credit profile on a $4,000 loan over 24 months can reach $1,900 in extra interest.
+The difference between a strong and a weak credit profile on a $4,000 loan over 24 months can top $1,900 in extra interest.
 That's the dollar cost of credit risk.

 Types of $4,000 Loans

-Not all $4,000 loans work the same way.
-The loan type shapes your rate, timeline, and long-term impact on your credit.
+Not all $4,000 loans are the same.
+The structure you choose shapes your rate, timeline, and long-term credit impact.

-Payday Loans: Why $4,000 in This Format Is a Bad Idea
+Payday Rollover Products.
+Why $4,000 in This Format Is a Bad Idea

 Traditional payday loans are designed for amounts under $1,000, due back on your next payday.
 Some lenders try to structure $4,000 as a series of short-term rollovers.
 According to CFPB data, average APR on payday products hits 400%.
 Three rollovers on a $4,000 balance and you're staring down $7,000+ in total debt.
-The only acceptable format for borrowing $4,000: an installment or personal loan with a fixed repayment schedule and a clear end date.
+The only acceptable way to borrow $4,000 is an installment or personal loan with a fixed repayment schedule and a clear end date.

-Replacing credit card balances carrying 22-29% APR with a $4,000 loan at 15% APR saves $280-$560 per year in interest alone.
-You also go from juggling three or four minimum payments to one fixed monthly amount.
-This only works under one condition: you stop putting new charges on those cards after consolidating.
-Run the balances back up and you'll be carrying both the loan payment and fresh card debt within six months.
+Consolidation means replacing credit card balances carrying 22 to 29% APR with a $4,000 personal loan at 15% APR.
+This saves $280 to $560 per year in interest alone and simplifies three or four minimum payments into one fixed monthly amount.
+The catch is behavioral.
+You must stop putting new charges on those cards after consolidating.
+Run the balances back up and within six months you'll be carrying both the loan payment and fresh card debt.
+Use this strategy only if you have a concrete plan to keep the cards at zero.

 Payment Calculator.
 What $4,000 Costs Across Different Terms and Rates